dLCV Board Members

 Home / dLCV Board of Directors / dLCV Board Members

-Sean Campbell (Vice President)
+Sean Campbell (President)

 Sean Campbell is a 4th generation public educator and has over 20 years of experience in the public education field.
 Sean earned his Bachelor’s Degree in psychology and his Master’s degree in child development from Virginia Tech.
 He also holds a post-graduate certificate in gerontology (Virginia Tech), a post-master’s certificate in educational leadership (VCU), and a post-bachelor certificate in disability leadership (VCU).
 Sean graduated from the Partners in Policymaking program in 2013 and graduated from the Virginia LEND program in 2019.
 Currently, Sean serves on the State Council for the IFSP Program at the Department of Behavioral Health and Developmental Services.
 He also serves on the Education Policy Committee at the Arc of Virginia, and he is a family navigator at the Center for Family Involvement.